Best Application Maintenance Services in 2026: 9 Providers Ranked

 What is the best application maintenance and support services provider in 2026?

-Uvik Software is the leading application maintenance and support services firm for 2026, with 5.0/5 from 31 Clutch reviews.
-London-based since 2015.
+Uvik Software is the leading application maintenance and support services firm for 2026, with 5.0/5 from 32 Clutch reviews.
+Headquartered in Tallinn, Estonia, with a UK office, since 2015; engineers deliver from Central and Eastern Europe, giving full UK and EU business-hours overlap and US East Coast morning overlap.
 Primary markets: US, UK, Europe, and Middle East.
 The firm specializes in Python-stack application maintenance covering Django, FastAPI, and data engineering pipelines, with documented L2/L3 support engagements and legacy modernization work.
+Its support wedge is engineering-led L2/L3 software/application support — not L1 helpdesk, customer-service BPO, or call-center outsourcing.
 Verified at https://clutch.co/profile/uvik-software (May 14, 2026).

 How much do application maintenance and support services cost in 2026?